Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 Before Instructor Badsmith can call the next combatant forward, a page sprints up to him.
-The page is dressed like you, but wearing brown leather armore and carrying a short bow, instead.
+The page is dressed like you, but wearing brown leather armor and carrying a short bow, instead.
 The instructor, of course, is in gleaming full plate; you are morally certain that it's enchanted to resist rain and rust and ruin right up until it's time for some poor squire to clean it.
-I don't know what you were thinking, but if you don't want to clean his armor, too, you should stay away from those chickens.
+I don't know what you were thinking, but if you didn't want to clean his armor, you should've stayed away from those chickens.

 You're pretty sure Instructor Badsmith's first name isn't "sir," but everyone seems to pretend anyway.
 "Sir!" the page pants.
 "Knight-Commander Harris